 You may be surprised to know that vacationing in Mexico is much safer than you thought and that your biggest dangers have nothing to do with the so-called war on drugs.
 On a webpage, “How safe is Mexico,” you can read that Mexico City is 4 times safer than Washington D.C., and it has lower homicide rates than most of the US cities.
 However, other serious dangers are lurking around that you should be aware of during your Mexico vacations.

 First of all, the Sun.
 Yes, the main reason why you love Mexican beaches can be your biggest enemy.
-Painful sunburn or even a stroke can change your vacations into a nightmare and it can even be a life-threatening issue.
+Painful sunburn or even a stroke can change your vacations into a nightmare, and it can even be a life-threatening issue.
 Watch out if your symptoms include headache, dizziness, and high fever.
 Remember to drink plenty of water, wear a hat and a shirt, look for the shade to rest, and avoid being outdoors between 12 and 4 pm.
 Waterproof sunscreen is a must!

-Last, but not least, the infamous Montezuma’s revenge: nausea, vomiting, diarrhea, stomachache, fever, and some other nasty symptoms.
-Although in most cases they are gone after a few days without any treatment, if they last longer than 5 days, you may need some medical assistance.
-To avoid it, try to always order bottled water, be careful with dairy and raw products.
-Always stay hydrated!
+Last but not least, the infamous Montezuma’s revenge: nausea, vomiting, diarrhea, stomachache, fever, and some other nasty symptoms.
+Although in most cases, they are gone after a few days without any treatment, if they last longer than 5 days, you may need some medical assistance.
+To avoid it, try always to order bottled water, be careful with dairy and raw products.
+Always stay, hydrated!